Physics-informed neural networks for modeling rate- and temperature-dependent plasticity: Introduction

 \section{Introduction}

-Modeling the elastic-plastic response of materials using conventional numerical methods, such as finite element method, Isogeometric analysis, or mesh-free methods, has always been computationally expensive due to the inherent iterative nature of discretization algorithms used in such methods.
-Furthermore, multitude of `fundamentally accurate' theories for the high-fidelity modeling of dislocation mediated plastic deformation at different scales \cite{nielsen2019finite, arora2020finite, fleck1994strain, arora2020unification, niordson2019homogenized, lynggaard2019finite,kuroda2008finite,evers2004non, arora2020dislocation,greer2013shear, arora2019computational} or fracture modeling in materials \cite{miehe2010thermodynamically,borden2014higher,yingjun2016phase,areias2016phase,kuhn2010continuum}, is bringing these numerical solvers to their limits.
-Therefore, attempts are being made to explore the use of artificial intelligence, specifically Deep Neural Networks (DNN), to speed up (nonlinear) mechanical modeling of materials.
-The recent flurry of research involving the use of DNN to model physical systems has also been facilitated by the notable speed enhancements in the current computer architecture systems, and availability of computationally efficient open-source machine learning frameworks (PyTorch \cite{NEURIPS2019_9015}, Tensorflow \cite{tensorflow2015-whitepaper}, and Keras \cite{chollet2015keras} among others).
+Modeling the elastic-plastic response of materials using conventional numerical methods, such as finite element method, isogeometric analysis, or mesh-free methods, has always been computationally expensive due to the inherent iterative nature of discretization algorithms used in such methods.
+Furthermore, multitude of `fundamentally accurate' theories for the high-fidelity modeling of dislocation mediated plastic deformation at different scales \cite{nielsen2019finite, arora2020finite, fleck1994strain, arora2020unification, niordson2019homogenized, lynggaard2019finite,kuroda2008finite,evers2004non, arora2020dislocation,greer2013shear, arora2019computational, arora2022mechanics, joshi2020equilibrium} or fracture modeling in materials \cite{miehe2010thermodynamically,borden2014higher,yingjun2016phase,areias2016phase,kuhn2010continuum}, is bringing these numerical solvers to their limits.
+In this context, PINNs offer great opportunities to speed up (nonlinear) mechanical modeling of materials.